RobolinkInc/doc-v2/docs/zumi/blockly/Senior/01-Driving/05-line-follow-gyro.md

 ##### Description

-Drives Zumi forward at a default speed of 20 for 1 second in the direction Zumi is currently facing.
-Zumi will stop when the duration or timeout is over.
-If the bottom IR sensors detect a black line, Zumi will continue to drive.
-If one or the other sensor detects white, Zumi will auto-adjust to stay on the line.
-If both sensors detect white, Zumi will stop even if the duration has not been met.
+Uses the bottom IR sensors so that Zumi can execute a line following program for the duration of the timeout.
+If the bottom IR sensors detect a black line, Zumi will continue to drive forward.
+If one of the sensors detects white, Zumi will turn left or right to stay on the line.
+If both sensors detect white, Zumi will automatically stop, regardless of the timeout.The speed is capped to 80.

 ##### Parameters

-**speed**: Positive integer value for speed between 0 and 80 <br /> **duration**: Number of seconds Zumi will drive on the line <br /> **angle_adj**: The number of degrees Zumi will turn if one IR sensor detects white.
+**speed**: Positive integer value for speed between 0 and 80 <br /> **duration**: Float value timeout in seconds <br /> **angle_adj**: Integer number of degrees Zumi will turn if one IR sensor detects white.<br/>
-**left_IR**: threshold of the bottom left IR sensor. <br /> **right_IR**: threshold of the bottom right IR sensor. <br />
+**left_IR**: Integer threshold of the bottom left IR sensor. <br /> **right_IR**: Integer threshold of the bottom right IR sensor. <br />

 ##### Returns